 Do you find it hard to connect with God in the midst of our frenzied world?

 People use technology like cell phones, e-mail, and pagers to clamor for your attention, and media assault your senses with information overload.
 A packed schedule places constant demands on you as you try to fit too many activities into too little time.
-No wonder it’s often challenging to heed God’s call in Psalm 46:10: “Be still and know that I am God.”
+No wonder it’s often challenging to heed God’s call in Psalms 46:10: “Be still and know that I am God.”

 Now a new DVD, "Be Still," aims to help you discover the time-honored practice of contemplative prayer.
 A myriad of Christian authors, speakers, and ministers discuss turning off the world’s voices so you can tune into God’s voice.
 Through silent reflection on Scripture verses, they say, you can discover a fresh message from God that will bring you peace when you’re troubled and passion when you’re fatigued.

 "Be Still" creator Amy Reinhold wanted to pursue the project with her husband Judge (who narrates the film) after they experienced the power of contemplative prayer in their small group Bible study.
 “My husband and I wanted to find a way to introduce others in the modern church to this beautiful early church practice,” she says.
 “We wanted people to know that you don’t have to be a super scholar or saint to experience this type of listening prayer and intimacy with God.”

 In contemplative prayer, the focus is on listening to God instead of talking to Him.
 Rather than presenting God with a list of requests of what you want Him to do for you, you simply seek to know more about God Himself.